RosettaCommons/demos/tutorials/minimization/minimization.md

 ## How-To: Minimization with Constraints

 For this section of the tutorial, we will use the same crystal structure as before, `3hon.pdb`, but this time we will apply harmonic coordinate constraints (csts) on the backbone heavy atoms of the nine C-terminal tail residues.
+You can think of these constraints as "elastics" or "rubber bands" that lightly pull each backbone heavy atom back towards its original positoin during the minimization trajectory.

 ### Setting up the flags file and constraints file